-By working together with your counsellor you can learn helpful techniques and ways to accept a situation for what it is – both for things happening to you right now, as well as things that will happen to you in the future.
+By working together with your counsellor you can learn helpful techniques and ways to accept a situation for what it is – both for things happening to you right now, as well as things that will happen to you in the future

 We understand that seeking support for your mental health is a big step.
 Counselling can be a journey of self-discovery and it can be a life-changing experience, but it can also be hard work, emotional and challenging.
-By investing the time, you will be able to manage uncertainty in a more positive, balanced way.

-Breathe has a large team of professional counsellors.
+The first step is to complete our referral form.
 Following an assessment, we will pair you with a counsellor best suited to your needs.
 We want to get it right for you so that you have a good relationship and experience, which will help you to achieve your goals.

 Counselling for organisations

 We offer a confidential counselling service for employees.
 You find out more here.

 Sign up for our newsletter and keep up to date with the latest wellbeing tips, news and offers.